Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 :::figure
 :img{src="/img/2022/10/vscode-complete-regex-example.png" alt="Example of highlighting for the complete RegEx" loading="lazy"}
-:figcaption[Highlighting for the complete example]
+::figcaption[Highlighting for the complete example]
 :::

 Now you must leave the safety of your search box and execute a replace operation, so have version control ready just in case things go wrong.